 We may need to determine: What restrictions might there be on the water we are paddling on?
-Is this a managed or supervised venue?
+Is this a managed or supervised area?
+Is kayaking, launching or landing restricted to certain areas?
 How would we find this information?
 How can we reduce our impact on the environment and animals around us?
-Which areas have more potential dangers?
-How many access points are there in the area we are paddling?
-How might the coastline profile and conditions affect our decisions on where to launch and paddle?
+What are the potential dangers in the area we are paddling?
+Can we land in appropriate areas?
+What features do we need to take into account with regards to restricted landings?